 Reporting on and about a community that you live, socialise and have worked in is important to me.
 I have a level of trust from the community members to tell their stories in an unbiased and thoughtful way.Patrick Graham, former community reporter, Liverpool Echo

-What will a community reporter do?
+What does a community reporter do?

-What training will I undertake?
+What training do they undertake?

-All reporters will work towards the NCTJ’s Level 5 qualification, the Diploma in Journalism.
+All reporters work towards the NCTJ’s Level 5 qualification, the Diploma in Journalism.
 This is the qualification held by 83 per cent of qualified journalists in the UK.

 Support the Community News Project